 This syndrome and fantasies around professional ‘stage’ hypnotism has given rise to the idea that a hypnotist has all sorts of fantastic dark abilities.
 Generally, it is a gentle art, and can be very effective in certain situations where therapy is required.

-Why Hypnosis Only Works Very Occasionally To Quit Smoking?
+Why Hypnosis Programs Only Works Very Occasionally For Smoking Cessation?

 The secret to whether using hypnosis for smoking cessation will succeed is easily explained by showing how the addiction works:

-The truth is most people do not realise that smokers suffer from both a physical nicotine addiction, AND a mental addiction.
+The truth is most people do not realize that smokers suffer from both a physical nicotine addiction, AND a mental addiction.
 Furthermore, these must be conquered in parallel.